DocNow/roadmap/README.md

 ## 04/2019 - 06/2019

-* View Tweets/Users: provide DocNow views for exploring the tweets and users that have been collected. e.g. the first tweeets collected, most retweeted, most commented...
+* View Tweets/Users: Provide DocNow views for exploring the tweets and users that have been collected. e.g. the first tweeets collected, most retweeted, most commented...
-* Conversation: research, design & prototyping work on how the DocNow application can mediate converstations between the analyst (archivist/researcher) and content creators around consent/donation.
+* Conversation: Research, design & prototyping work on how the DocNow application can mediate converstations between the analyst (archivist/researcher) and content creators around consent/donation.

 ## 07/2019 - 09/2019